HacksByKPPSquared/hping/Reconnaissance.md

-**Lab 04: Reconnaissance with hping**
+# Reconnaissance with hping

-1 Using hping as an ICMP Utility
+## Using hping as an ICMP Utility

 1\.
 Click on the Kali tab.